-«As a couple, we are fragile, we now even talk of getting separated.
-The love we have for each other is still there, but we believe the different ways we each experience living abroad is where the problem is ».
-Martha and Alan are in their mid-thirties and already have little to say to one another.
-If they do not really know how they got to this sad point in their relationship, the fact is, that the three years they spent together in Paris created a gap between them that is difficult to bridge.
+«Our relationship as a couple was fragile.
+We even talked of separating.
+The love we had for each other was still there, but our problem came from how differently we each experienced living abroad».
+Martha and Alan were in their mid thirties and already didn’t share much with each another.
+They didn’t really know how they had reached that sad point in their relationship, but the three years they had spent together in Paris had created a gap between them that was proving difficult to bridge.

-«We met at Berkley and as soon as we could we came to France to realize our childhood dreams, live in a country rich in history and arts, and experience a culture we thought at the time was what exactly we desired ».
-Both working successfully in finance, Martha and Alan share today a beautiful apartment in the 16th arrondissement.
-Life is treating them well and yet, they feel like two strangers to each other.
+«We met at Berkley and came to France as soon as we could to realize our childhood dreams, live in a country rich in history and arts, and experience a culture that we thought, at the time, was exactly what we wanted».
+Martha and Alan both had successful careers in finance and shared a beautiful apartment in the 16th arrondissement.
+Life had treated them well and yet they felt like strangers to each other.